-Students are required to complete a service-learning experience in the form of either a 4th credit Service-Learning class or an embedded Service-Learning course, as defined by Service-Learning course, as defined by <a href="Service-Learn
+Students are required to complete a service-learning experience in the form of either a 4th credit Service-Learning class or an embedded Service-Learning course, as defined by Service-Learning and Civic Engagement Center.

 If you choose the Service-Learning Pathway, it will be embedded in the experience and this requirement will be fulfilled.